-- 1. Connect the Multiplexer cable (YTD965) or the EOBD (J1962) cable (YTD950) to the service tool and secure the fixing screws. - 2.
+- 1. Connect the Multiplexer cable (YTD965) to the service tool and secure the fixing screws. - 2.
 Ensure the vehicle's ignition switch is in the '0' (fully OFF) position.

 J1962 Diagnostic socket

 Connect the service tool to the vehicle via the J1962 diagnostic socket.
 This socket is usually located inside the passenger compartment in the vicinity of the driver's footwell.
 Refer to vehicle manufacturer's information for the exact location.